Cooloola Great Walk Sunshine Coast

 • From Brisbane drive 135km north on the Bruce Highway or the Sunshine Motorway to Tewantin; or from Gympie drive 58km south and east on the Bruce Highway to Tewantin.

-• In Tewantin, follow Moorindil Street to the Noosa River ferry, cross the river to Noosa North Shore, and drive 2.2km on Maximillian Road.
+• In Tewantin, follow Moorindil Street to the Noosa North Shore ferry, cross the river to Noosa North Shore, and drive 2.2km on Maximillian Road.

 • Continue along Maximillian Drive past Beach Road and follow the signs 250m to the southern entrance of the Cooloola Great Walk.